mavfarm/coding-challenges/magento/CustomApi.md

 ## Description

-Create a module which exposes a custom API REST endpoint for Magento customer.
+Create a module which exposes a custom API REST endpoint.
+This endpoint must be available for Customer and use Customer's token for authentication.

 ### Acceptance Criteria